Everyone is familiar with crises.

 In order to to resolve disabling feelings one must first recognise them and learn to understand, accept and endure them.
 Psychotherapy provides professional support for people who would like to find their way back from a crisis to well-being.
 In GAP we work holistically and sustainably.
 We integrate the spirit, the rational mind, the soul and the body equally into the healing process.

-Through this process the patient quickly learns to understand his behavioral patterns, becomes aware of changes within himself, experiences success and hope and through this progress becomes able to persevere until his personal goal is reached.
+Through this process the patient learns to understand his behavioral patterns, becomes aware of changes within himself, experiences success and hope and through this progress becomes able to persevere until his personal goal is reached.
 This also safeguards against potential relapses.